Avir4m/Website/README.md

 Website

-Version / 0.07 (Alpha)
+Version / 0.08 (Alpha)

 Changes:

-- Fixed bug when editing post/comment, which can make post/comment empty.
+- Fixed bug when updating username/email, which can make username/email null.
-- Added user description
-- Added icons to the website
+- Added a way to save posts
-- Changed posts/comments look
+- Changed the way the like/save button works
-- Changed user page to look nicer
+- Changed navbar look